bfeitknecht/vault/vault/sem1/DMath/UE/U12/DMath_U12_bf.md

 **b)** $\bigcirc x F \models \exists x F$

-We proof this by showing that any interpretation that's suitable for both sides of the equation and is a model for $\bigcirc x F$ is also a model for $\exists x F$.
+We proof this by showing that any interpretation that's suitable for both sides of the formula and is a model for $\bigcirc x F$ is also a model for $\exists x F$.

 Since any $U^\mathcal A$ (where $\mathcal A$ is a model for the LHS) is equinumerous to the set $\{u \in U^{\mathcal A}\ | \ \mathcal A_{[x_i\rightarrow u]} (F)=1\}$ and no $U^\mathcal A$ can be empty (as per Definition 6.34.), that same $\mathcal A$ is also a model for $\exists x F$, by definition 6.36. $\mathcal A(\exists xF)$